Ouilliam/CloneACS/README.md

 ![](banner.png)

+*Cloning competitive matches before the ACS API disappears*

+## __What is CloneACS ?__

-This program uses the **Leaguepedia** and **Riot APIs**, to clone every League of Legends competitive matches from S11 on the **ACS API**, into a MongoDB database.
+CloneACS is a small program that uses the **Leaguepedia** and **Riot APIs**, to clone every League of Legends competitive matches from season 11 on the **ACS API**, into a MongoDB database.
 It first requests the match list on the Leaguepedia API and then uses "match history" links to request matches statistics and timelines on the **ACS API**.

 *This project is personal & educational : I'm using this as a way to learn how retrieving and processing data in Python/MongoDB.
 Therefore, there could be issues and mistakes in my code*